You want a lawyer who has walked this walk a thousand times.

 - Interfering with a dead body — Touching or moving a body, taking evidence from a body, or interfering in any other way that could contaminate evidence.

-- Warning a suspect of a police investigation – If a person is warned that they are being investigated by the police, the person doing the warning is interfering with an investigation.
+- Warning a suspect of a police investigation — If you warn another person that they are under investigation for fraud, you might be charged with obstruction.
 This could result in justice not being served and that can put public safety at risk.

 - Falsely reporting a crime — Reporting a crime that did not exist ties up resources and costs money, making it a crime.

-The obstruction of justice penalties vary based upon the type of obstruction offense that has been created.
+As for many criminal charges, the penalties vary based upon the type of charge.
 Resisting arrest has a penalty of up to 90 days in jail and a $700 fine, resisting arrest with force has a penalty of up to 1 year in jail and a $3,000 fine, obstruction of justice with the risk of bodily harm or death has a penalty of up to 5 years in prison and $10,000 in fines.